-- Disconnect the vent condensate drain line from the bottom of the vent tee on the boiler. - 2.
-Pour about 1 cup of cold tap water into the vent drain line with a proper funnel. - Excess water should go through the overflow and out through the condensate drain line.
-Verify proper operation of the drain line (or external condensate pump if used). - 4.
-Reinstall the vent drain line.
+- 1. Disconnect the vent condensate drain line from the bottom of the vent tee on the boiler. - 2.
+Pour about 1 cup of cold tap water into the vent drain line with a proper funnel. - 3.
+Excess water should go through the overflow and out through the condensate drain line.
+Verify proper operation of the drain line (or external condensate pump if used).